Ottoman–Wahhabi war: From Ideological Conflict to Political Conflict

-In 1802, 12,000 Wahhabis sacked Karbala in Iraq killing up to 5,000 people and plundering the Imam Husayn Shrine.
-Saudi forces led by 'Abd al Aziz entered Mecca in 1803 after defeating Ghalib ibn Musa'id, the Sharif of Mecca.
-The assassination in November 1803 of Saudi Emir ‘Abd al-‘Aziz during prayers in al-Dir‘iyya by an Iraqi; was suspected of being orchestrated by the Ottoman governor of Baghdad, which greatly deteriorated the Saudi-Ottoman relations.
-Sharif Ghalib had worked hard to dampen the prospects of reconciliation between the Emirate of Diriyah and Ottoman Empire.
-In the ensuing conflict, the Wahhabis had controlled Mecca and Medina by 1805.
-The Wahhabis also attacked Ottoman trade caravans which interrupted the Ottoman finances.
+In 1802, 12,000 Wahhabis sacked Karbala in Iraq killing up to 5,000 people and plundering the Imam Husayn shrine.
+Wahhabi forces led by Abdulaziz bin Muhammad Al Saud entered Mecca in 1803 after defeating Ghalib.
+The assassination in November 1803 of Abdulaziz during prayers in al-Dir'iyya by an Iraqi; was suspected of being orchestrated by the Mamluk governor of Baghdad, which greatly deteriorated Wahhabi-Ottoman relations.
+Ghalib had worked hard to dampen the prospects of reconciliation between the Emirate of Diriyah (later the first Saudi state) and the Ottoman Empire.
+In the ensuing conflict, the Wahhabis gained control of Mecca and Medina by 1805.
+After his assassination, Abdulaziz was replaced as his son Saud bin Abdulaziz Al Saud (1748–1814).
+He also held the titles Emir and Imam of Diriyah.
+He denounced the Ottoman sultan and called into question the validity of his claim to be caliph and guardian of the sanctuaries of the Hejaz.
+Under his rule, the Wahhabis also attacked Ottoman trade caravans which led to further deterioration of Ottoman finances.

-After a phony war which lasted years, an all-out war erupted between the Ottomans and the Saudis; initiated by the invasion of the Hijaz by the Ottoman Governor of Egypt Muhammad ‘Ali (d.1849), at the orders of the Ottoman Sultan Mahmud II in 1811.
-This would herald the beginning of the Wahhabi wars (1811–1818) which resulted in the destruction of the Emirate of Diriyah.
-The Saudi amir denounced the Ottoman sultan and called into question the validity of his claim to be caliph and guardian of the sanctuaries of the Hejaz.
-In response, the Ottoman Empire ordered their ambitious vassal, Muhammad Ali of Egypt, to attack the Wahhabi state.
-Ali had embarked on an extensive modernisation program that included a significant expansion of Egypt's military forces.
-The Ottomans had grown increasingly wary of Ali's reign; ordering him to go to war with the Wahhabi state would serve their interests regardless as the destruction of either would be beneficial to them.
-Tensions between Muhammad Ali and his troops also prompted him to send them to Arabia and fight against the Wahhabi movement where many died.
+In response, Ottoman Sultan Mahmud II, ordered Muhammad Ali, governor of Egypt, to attack the Wahhabi state in December 1807.
+Ali had embarked on an extensive modernization program that included a significant expansion of Egypt's military forces.
+The Ottomans had grown increasingly wary of Ali's reign.
+Ordering him to go to war with the Wahhabi state would serve their interests in either victory or defeat as the destruction of either's forces would be beneficial to them.
+Tensions between Ali and his troops also contributed to his decision to send them to Arabia and fight against the Wahhabi movement, where many would die rather than be able to challenge his rule in Egypt.
+Events within Egypt delayed the expedition until 1811.

 Campaigns

-Muhammad Ali was ordered to crush the Saudi state as early as December 1807 by Sultan Mustafa IV, however internal strife within Egypt prevented him from giving his full attention to the Wahhabis.
-The Ottoman troops were not able to recapture the holy cities until 1811.
+In 1811, the Ottomans landed in Yanbu and took over the city after a bloodless confrontation in the Battle of Yanbu where all of Al-Saud's forces surrendered.
+The Ottoman troops then moved south to attempt a recapture of Medina, however the Ottomans were decisively defeated at the Battle of Al-Safra in 1812.
+5,000 Ottoman troops were killed by the Wahhabis who successfully defended the area.
+The Ottomans were forced to retreat back to Yanbu.
+Muhammad Ali Pasha sent 20,000 troops to help Tusun Pasha recapture Medina.
+The Ottomans successfully captured the city after the Battle of Medina in November 1812.
+The combined force captured from Al-Saud's forces the city of Jeddah, In January 1813, Ottoman troops captured Mecca.